 Viterbo University is the perfect place to earn your education degree.
 The following characteristics make Viterbo a highly respected university:

-- field experience in local schools happens early in course work
+- field experience in local schools occurring early in program

-- 100% of faculty members are licensed teachers and have extensive teaching experience in the Pre-K–12 world.
-Faculty are caring and approachable
+- 100% of faculty members are licensed teachers and have extensive teaching experience in the Pre-K–12 world

 - personalized academic advising along with an excellent student/faculty ratio

-- a superb reputation for the preparation of teachers in the region and the state
+- superb reputation for the preparation of teachers in the region and the state

 Education Program Options

 - Elementary and Middle School (grades K-9)

 - Secondary -High School and Middle School (grades 4 - 12)